Elves Special Needs Society

 - Have severe delays in the following developmental areas:

-- Emotional or behavioral.
+- Emotional or behavioural.

 - Physical, cognitive, or medical.